-The popular Wetspot winter time trials are about to kick off again for 2017.
+The popular Wetspot winter time trials have kicked off again for 2017.
 Thanks to the Wetspot crew for again supporting the winter series.

-Details of the Wetspot winter timetrial series and point scoring system are set out below.
+Details of the Wetspot summer time-trial series and point scoring system are set out below.

 - DISTANCES one/two laps of our river course

 - START TIMES 5:50 p.m.
 SHARP for two laps; 5.55 p.m.
 SHARP for one lap

 - LIFEJACKETS compulsory for all paddlers in club boats, Juniors and non-swimmers

 - FORMAT/POINT SCORING cumulative point score; the points from your nine best time-trials count towards your series cumulative total.

 - RESULTS PUBLICATION BGCC website

 For this season, the point score remains the same, however there will be a handicap which doesn’t attract a point score.
 The winner will get a free BBQ on the night.
 Craig will issue a handicap on the home page of the club web site on the Friday prior to the handicap time trial.

 The timekeeper is the final arbiter on whether it is safe to conduct a time-trial.
 Should someone capsize, the accepted protocol is for other competitors to assist if required.
 If you assist a paddler who has a legitimate problem on or in the water please see the timekeeper in order to have a time allowance made for your assistance.